-Additional procu showings Irement LSI s Thirty (30) Calendar days after the date the Market Notice is issued.
-ISO backstop (as need led) ISC As needed, following the expiration of the thirty (30) calendar day period for an LSE to show additional procurement has been made to correct an RA deficiency.
+Additional procurement LSEs Thirty (30) Calendar days after the date showings the Market Notice is issued.
+ISO backstop (a s needed) ISO As needed, following the expiration of the thirty (30) calendar day period for an LSE to show additional procurement has been made to correct an RA deficiency.